Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Experiments

 \subsection{Datasets}

-In the following experiment we used the \emph{Twitter TREC Microblog 2012} dataset and the \textit{TREC-COVID 2019} dataset.
+In the following experiments, we used the \emph{Twitter TREC Microblog 2012} dataset and the \textit{TREC-COVID 2019} dataset.
 The \emph{Twitter TREC Microblog 2012} consists of 59 topics (used as initial queries) and 73K judgments (relevant and irrelevant tweets) for those topics~\cite{soboroff2012overview}.
+The corpus was collected over two weeks, from January 23, 2011, to February 7, 2011, containing 16M tweets.
 The \textit{TREC-COVID 2019}~\footnote{\url{https://www.kaggle.com/c/trec-covid-information-retrieval/overview}} consists of 35 topics and 20.7K judgments.
-In this dataset the topics also contain an initial query, a question, and a search narrative. }
+It was collected from COVID-19 Open Research Dataset (CORD-19)~\footnote{\url{https://www.semanticscholar.org/cord19}} that contains biomedical articles related to COVID-19.
+This dataset was constructed to develop solutions that improve searching for reliable information on the virus and its impact.